sahilda/CodePath-iOS/README.md

 - [ ] Search results page
    - [ ] Infinite scroll for restaurant results.
    - [ ] Implement map view of restaurant results.
-- [ ] Filter page
+- [x] Filter page
-   - [ ] Implement a custom switch instead of the default UISwitch.
+   - [x] Implement a custom switch instead of the default UISwitch.
    - [x] Distance filter should expand as in the real Yelp app
    - [x] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is [here](http://www.yelp.com/developers/documentation/category_list).
 - [ ] Implement the restaurant detail page.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Filter selections are saved and pre-populated between search and filter view

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. In the "tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath)" function, I'd like to trigger the cell.button action - how can I do that?
-2.
+2. How to better and simple animation for objects (like the button being selected)

 ## Video Walkthrough